3.2.2.4. Build Red Pitaya ecosystem

 Note

-You can run a script that builds the ecosystem from the build_scripts folder To build an ecosystem for board 125-14:
+You can run a script that builds the ecosystem from the build_scripts folder.

 cd ./RedPitaya/build_scripts